Information for volunteers

 Note: as this opportunity involved working with vulnerable adults, the care homes require a longer application procedure.
 Volunteers wanting to help at the homes will need to complete an application form, undergo a DBS check and participate in an interview and training session.

 There are a number of LinkAges projects that you can get involved in.
 We ask that you attend a minimum of 1 session per month for your chosen activity, as our community partners and the older people you will be volunteering with will benefit most from consistent and reliable visits.
+The exception is LinkAges Connect where the volunteering commitment is more regular.

 You can specify which opportunity you would like to take part in when you sign up!